M0JXD/alternate-ps2sdk-install-script/README.md

 # Alternate PS2SDK Installation Script

-This is forked from the 1st version of israpp's install script.
+This is forked from the 1st version of israpps' install script.
-My pull request was open for months and he never accepted. @israpps has now made non-mergeable changes to his script, so these changes are stuck in limbo.
+My pull request was open for months and he never accepted. israpps has now made non-mergeable changes to his script, so these changes are stuck in limbo.

 Additions made to the original script are: